COSC3020/fibonacci-invariants-jataylor111/README.md

 ## My Response

+//edited to be more generic using an iterator i.

-Since the function returns an array of values of the fibonacci sequence to certain provided value an invariant of this function could be a similar array that contains the values of the fibonnaci sequence up to the same iteration.
+Since the function returns an array of values of the fibonacci sequence to a given value $i$, therefore an appropriate invariant would be an array that is filled with all the values of the fibonacci sequence up to the given $i$.
 For example if we wanted to compute the fibonacci sequence to 6 places the invariant would be an array containing the values [0 1 1 2 3 5] which we would then compare to the function after it has run to make sure it is correct.